-The Working Group discussed an idea of using secondary meters to allocate the residual amount as a charge to a demand MPAN which is then given back to the generation MPAN as a credit where there is minimal difference in the percentage allocated to different technology types.
-One Working Group member questioned if different Line Loss Factors (LLFs) need to be considered if this approach is taken.
+The Working Group discussed how a part exemption from residual charges for demand (i.e. only exempting demand associated with the operation of a generator) could be applied in the CDCM without needing new import tariffs for each generation technology type.
+There was a suggestion that, rather than reducing import charges, an easier to implement solution may be to increase credits by the same amount in order to offset demand residual charges.
+The Working Group agreed that this needs further consideration once action 03/02 has been progressed.
 The Chair noted that there are currently three potential options/solutions on the table which could be the introduction of new tariffs or the amendment of existing tariffs or the addition of credits to generation tariffs which may require modelling.
 The Working Group took an action to consider the three options/solutions once the residual percentage is confirmed and present any views back to Working Group.